Quick Summary

 Recent trends in public health research have opened up more job options.
 Insurance providers also often hire graduates from this field.

 These centres rehabilitate survivors of drug abuse, child abuse, etc. They need social workers to help them.
-Children, women, the differentially abled and senior citizens are the main focus.
+Children, women, the differently abled and senior citizens are the main focus.
 Sociologists can work as counsellors in government rehab centres to help children and adults.

 Criminal sociology is a novel career.
 It studies how this subject is linked with criminal behaviour.
 Jobs include legal advisory, community development, prison officers, etc. Social workers also run various prison reform programs.
 They work with criminal psychologists to run such programs.